PacificBiosciences/pb-metagenomics-tools/README.md

 ## Available tools and pipelines

-+ **`Genome-Binning-Pipeline`**: Perform genome binning and MAG assessment on HiFi assemblies with a streamlined workflow involving.
++ **`Genome-Binning-Pipeline`**: Perform genome binning and MAG assessment on HiFi assemblies with a streamlined workflow.
 Includes steps with minimap2, MetaBAT2, CheckM, and GTDB-Tk.

 + **`Taxonomic-Functional-Profiling-Protein`**: Align HiFi reads to a **protein** database using DIAMOND and prepare inputs for MEGAN6, for the purpose of taxonomic and functional profiling.